 However, size alone does not separate the genders in this invertebrate.
-While smaller, the males possess wings, and spend much of their time on flowers, while females remain grounded.
+While smaller, the males have wings, and spend much of their time on flowers, while females remain grounded.

-Yet their coloring remains their most distinctive feature.
-First of all, the bodies of both genders display either a bright metallic green or bluish color.
-In addition, their legs typically display a bright red.
+Its coloring remains its most distinctive feature.
+The bodies of both genders display either a bright metallic green or bluish color.
+In addition, the legs typically are a bright red.

 Bluebottle Ant Distribution, Habitat, and Ecology

-The distinctively colored Bluebottle Ant remains solely endemic to portions of south and southeast Australia.
+Firstly, the distinctively colored Bluebottle Ant is a solitary animal and is solely endemic to portions of south and southeast Australia.
 This range includes New South Wales, Tasmania, and Victoria.
-Notably, they primarily inhabit regions of forests, woodlands, and even urban areas.
+Most notably, individuals primarily inhabit regions of forests, woodlands, and even urban areas.

-While the larva of this invertebrate feeds on the paralyzed insects left by the mother, the adults mainly feed on nectar.
-Due to this, they play a significant role in pollination in their region.
+Finally, while the larva of this invertebrate feeds on the paralyzed insects left by the mother, the adults mainly feed on nectar.
+Due to this, the insect plays a significant role in pollination in its region.

 Check out our other articles on 6 Magnificent Carnivorous Plants, Greater Sage Grouse, Barndoor Skate, Golden Armadillo Lizard